mattermost/docs/source/developer/webapp-component.rst

 This page describes how to build a new React component in the webapp.
 All new components must meet the following requirements:

-1. Be pure, meaning that all information required to render are passed in by props
+1. Be pure, meaning that all information required to render is passed in by props
-2. Have no direct store interaction, use an index.js to wrap the component if needed
+2. Have no direct store interaction, use a container to wrap the component if needed
 3. Have component tests
 4. Be generic and re-usable when possible
-5. Have documented prop types
+5. Have documented props

 These requirements will be talked about in more detail in the following sections.